AlgyJr/ios_guides/Navigation-Controller.md

 the navigation item.

-### Navigation bar colors, background image, and text atrributes
+### Navigation bar colors, background image, and text attributes
-There a [few properties][navbarproperites] that you can manipulate in order to control the appearance of a navigation bar.
+There are a [few properties][navbarproperites] that you can manipulate in order to control the appearance of a navigation bar.
 Since a navigation controller is associated with a single navigation bar, __any change here will be visible across all view controllers in a navigation controller's